 To determine Crown eligibility the Crown Prosecutor examines the facts of the outstanding charges and the individual’s criminal record.
 The Crown will also request a criminal background check from Calgary Police Services and may also request additional information from Probation and/or CDTC Treatment Specialists to assist in determining initial suitability.
 Once this information has been collected and the Crown feels the applicant is a suitable candidate, a referral is made to the CDTC Treatment Team to arrange for a treatment assessment.

 As each case is unique, you are encouraged to apply even if you are unsure of your eligibility.
 Your application decision will be based on many factors including context for past and current crimes.

 During this initial screening period, the applicant must attend court to observe and learn more about the CDTC approach.
 The applicant must attend and observe the court in person, not by satellite TV, in order to fully experience the interactive CDTC environment.
 This gives the applicant further opportunities to consider their interest and participation in the program.
 The applicant cannot observe CDTC unless they have met initial Crown Prosecutor eligibility.
 At this time, Waiver and Consent Form (Part I) will be filed with the court.

 STEP 3 SCREENING: Treatment Eligibility Review

 During this phase, a member of the CDTC Treatment team will meet in person with the applicant to conduct a treatment assessment.
 This assessment includes a full review of the applicant’s medical and mental health history, their history of addiction and treatment attempts, and other wellness related matters.
-The purpose of this phase is to confirm that the offender suffers from an addiction to a program-eligible substance and that he or she has no underlying health issues or characteristics that would make treatment within the CDTC program inappropriate or unsupportable within existing program resources.
+The purpose of this phase is to confirm that the applicant suffers from an addiction to an eligible drug and that the program is suitable for the needs of the applicant.
+In some cases, a further psychological assessment may be needed to assess program suitability for the applicant.

 STEP 4 DECISION MAKING: To Accept or Not Accept